-The person must know or ought to reasonably know that their act or omission will, or is likely to have that effect.
+The person must know, or ought to reasonably know, that their act or omission will, or is likely to, have that effect.

-Criminal liability can include large fines of up to NZD \$500,000 for individuals and NZD \$2,500,000 for companies and/or up to 5 years' imprisonment.
+Criminal liability can include large fines of up to NZD \$500,000 for individuals and/or up to 5 years' imprisonment, and fines of up to NZD \$2,500,000 in any other case.
 Civil liability may also arise.